ltspicer/LTspice-Show-7-Segment/README.md

 See: https://bodo-schoenfeld.de/installation-von-python-unter-windows-10/

 Missing libraries are automatically installed when the program is started for the first time.
+If tkinter is missing, this will be pointed out in the terminal and the necessary commands will be displayed.

 Edit first this line in the code to EN